chocolateboy/parcel-plugin-nunjucks/README.md

 ### assetType

 Override a template's type within Parcel.
-This allows the rendered template to be processed as a file of the specified type e.g. a HTML template will be scanned for links to scripts, stylesheets etc., and a templated JavaScript file will be scanned for `require`s and `import`s etc.
+This allows the rendered template to be processed as a file of the specified type, e.g. a HTML template will be scanned for links to scripts, stylesheets etc., and a templated JavaScript file will be scanned for `require`s and `import`s etc.

+Defined as a falsey value (the default), a string, or an object, or can be defined as a function, in which case it is called with an object containing the path of the template being processed (see [Path parameter](#path-parameter)), and its return value is used as the asset type.

-By default, each template's type is determined by the extension before the `.njk` suffix, defaulting to HTML if there isn't one or if the extension isn't recognized e.g.:
+By default, each template's type is determined by the extension before the `.njk` suffix, defaulting to HTML if there isn't one or if the extension isn't recognized, e.g.:

 | filename         | type       |
 |------------------|------------|